 Post-MSW PPSC Program participants must have either completed the necessary field experience requirements for the PPSC while in their MSW program, or after receiving their MSW, or be in the process of completing field experience hours through employment in a public school setting that meets the CTC field experience requirements (see School Social Work Credentials).

 Post-MSW PPSC Program participants are responsible for securing their own internship/field placement to obtain the required field experience.
-Berkeley Social Welfare does NOT provide field placements, any liaison assistance, oversight, or liability insurance coverage for post-master’s students, since these program participants do not register or pay for field practicum credit from UC Berkeley.
+Berkeley Social Welfare does NOT provide field placements, any liaison assistance, oversight, or liability insurance coverage for post-master’s students.
 Post-MSW PPSC Program participants requiring malpractice liability insurance while completing field requirements may obtain coverage through NASW or the School Social Work Association of America.

 Past field experience hours completed prior to acceptance into the Post-MSW PPSC program may be used upon verification from the Field Supervisor(s) that the hours meet PPSC requirements.
 Previous hours will be verified upon acceptance into the Program.
 Candidates may also begin accruing PPSC-eligible field experience hours upon acceptance into the Post-MSW PPSC Program.
 Candidates must obtain a valid Certificate of Clearance (COC) prior to completing those hours.
 Berkeley Social Welfare with only provide credit for those hours that are completed after the validity date of the COC.
 Post-MSW PPSC candidates must complete all field requirements within three years from acceptance into the Program in order to be eligible for a credential recommendation.

 PPSC Field Placement Supervision